PhanstielLab/bedtoolsr/README.md

 ## Building for Your Version of Bedtools

 This package was developed with a Python script that runs all bedtools utilities to determine their command-line usage, and automatically writes the wrapper R functions.
 It was designed to be generic so that it can be rebuilt quickly for any version of bedtools.
 If you want to do this, run [makePackage.py](https://github.com/PhanstielLab/bedtoolsr/blob/master/dev/makePackage.py).
 There are command-line arguments for the location of bedtools, where the output package should go, and the package version suffix.
+Special cases are specified in [anomalies.json](https://github.com/PhanstielLab/bedtoolsr/blob/master/dev/anomalies.json).

 ### Build Status